volodymyrhudyma/blog/content/blog/2020-06-01-generators-in-javascript.md

 Regular function can't be stopped in the middle of execution.

-The only way to exit the function is to use `return` keyword or `throw` an error:
+The only ways to exit the function are: to use `return` keyword or `throw` an error:

 ```javascript
 function exampleFunction() {